National Institute of Molecular Biology and Biotechnology: Electron Microscopy Service Laboratory (EMSL)

 The EMSL contains transmission and scanning electron microscopes.
 This laboratory provides structure analysis of biological and non-biological samples by light photomicroscopy and the ultra-structure analysis of samples by scanning and transmission electron microscopy.

 Enzyme Laboratory (EL)

 The EL offers services to determine the different enzyme activities or samples for food, feeds and other industrial applications.
 Enzyme assay indicates the effectiveness of a given enzyme to a specific substrate and serves as a quality control tool.

 It also accepts contract researches on the production and application of industrial enzymes.

 Fermentation Engineering and Service Laboratory (FESL)

 The FESL provides technical support for optimizing upstream process parameters through R&D collaboration, as well as optimizing product recovery and downstream process parameters.

 National Immunological Testing Laboratory (NITL)

 The NITL is the diagnostic center for the rapid detection of mycotoxins and plant, food, and feed pathogens.
 The laboratory can determine the concentrations of the mycotoxins, aflatoxin B1 and M1, ochratoxin A, zearalenone, fumonisin and red tide toxins to as low as 5 ppb.

-Faculty

-Dr. Reynaldo L. Garcia, an expert in biomedical research and biotechnology was appointed as a full professor at the National Institute of Molecular Biology and Biotechnology and also serves as University of Philippines System director of the Technology Transfer and Business Development Office.